 How do dermatologists treat neurodermatitis?

-Stop the itch: This is the main goal of treatment because for treatment to be effective, you must stop scratching, rubbing, and touching the itchy patch.
-To stop the itch, your dermatologist may include one or more of the following in your treatment plan:
+Stop the itch: For treatment to be effective, you must stop scratching, rubbing, and touching the itchy skin.
+To relieve the itchy skin, you may need to use one or more of the following:

-Cool compress: Applying a cool compress or soaking the area for 5 minutes before you apply a corticosteroid can help the medicine penetrate thickened skin more easily — and reduce the itchiness.
+Cool compress: Applying a cool compress or soaking the area in water for 5 minutes before you apply a corticosteroid can help the medicine penetrate thickened skin more easily — and reduce the itchiness.

 Moisturizer: This reduces dryness, which can reduce the itch.